CSCMU-TEAMS/.github/profile/README.md

 ## Code of Conduct

 We expect all members to adhere to our [Code of Conduct]().
 Please read and familiarize yourself with our guidelines to maintain a respectful and inclusive environment.

-## License

-Unless otherwise specified, all repositories within this organization are licensed under the [MIT License](https://opensource.org/licenses/MIT).